BREAKING

 enough, several married men have admitted that sex with their wife

-far surpasses any sensual/sexual relations with their Borderline!
+far surpassed any sensual/sexual relations with their Borderline!

 This is not the norm, but it does happen.
 There's something